matsengrp/phippery/docs/introduction.rst

   **Software tools schematic:** A cartoon flow chart description of the workflow using each of the tools of ``phippery``.
-  (A) Inputs from the experimentalist feeds into the alignment pipeline.
-The inputs are: the list of demultiplexed files (fastq) for the samples under study, along with an annotation table of relevant sample-specific information; a peptide table listing all peptides in the phage library and includes features of interest (virus, protein, locus, etc); and importantly, the reference oligo sequences for the pipeline to align sequencing reads to.
+  (A) Inputs from the experimentalist feed into the alignment pipeline.
+The inputs are: the list of demultiplexed files (fastq) for the samples under study, along with an annotation table of relevant sample-specific information; a peptide table listing all peptides in the phage library and descriptors of interest (virus, protein, locus, etc); and importantly, the reference oligo sequences for the pipeline to align sequencing reads to.
+(ALEX COMMENT: aren't these latter 2 the same? the peptide table and the oligo sequences?)
   (B) A set of command line interface (CLI) tools to perform tasks such as data wrangling or model fitting.
 Most operations result in "layering"